oleg1995petrov/devops-andersen-training/HW 2/README.md

-# Homework 2 overview
+# Homework overview

-1. Need to create and deploy to Debian 10 virtual machine (hereinafter VM) service is written in [Flask][flask] via Ansible playbook.
+1. Need to create and deploy to Debian 10 virtual machine (hereinafter VM) service is written in [Flask][flask] via Ansible playbook:
   * The service listens at least on port 80 (443 as an option).
   * The service accepts GET & POST methods.
   * The service should receive `json` object and return strings in the following manner: